Medically reviewed by Drugs.com. Last updated on Jun 12, 2020.

 The cause of multiple sclerosis is unknown.
 It's considered an autoimmune disease in which the body's immune system attacks its own tissues.
 In the case of MS, this immune system malfunction destroys the fatty substance that coats and protects nerve fibers in the brain and spinal cord (myelin).

 Myelin can be compared to the insulation coating on electrical wires.
 When the protective myelin is damaged and the nerve fiber is exposed, the messages that travel along that nerve fiber may be slowed or blocked.

 It isn't clear why MS develops in some people and not others.
 A combination of genetics and environmental factors appears to be responsible.

 These factors may increase your risk of developing multiple sclerosis:

 - Sex.
-Women are about twice as likely as men are to develop MS.
+Women are more than two to three times as likely as men are to have relapsing-remitting MS.

 - Family history.
 If one of your parents or siblings has had MS, you are at higher risk of developing the disease.

 - Certain infections.
 A variety of viruses have been linked to MS, including Epstein-Barr, the virus that causes infectious mononucleosis.